meltano/meltano/docs/src/handbook/engineering/README.md

 - [Development Flow](https://gitlab.com/groups/meltano/-/boards/536761), with a column for each `flow::` label.
 Don't forget to filter by milestone, and/or assignee!
 - [Team Assignments](https://gitlab.com/groups/meltano/-/boards/1402405), with a column for each team member.
 Don't forget to filter by milestone!
-- [Current Milestone](https://gitlab.com/groups/meltano/-/boards/1288307), with a column for each `flow::` label _and_ each team member.
-- [Next Milestone](https://gitlab.com/groups/meltano/-/boards/1158410), with a column for each `flow::` label _and_ each team member.

 ## Release Process